kaleidoscopica/windows10cloud/README.md

 1. Download the official Windows 10 with MS-Edge VMDK .zip file from https://archive.org/details/msedge.win10.vmware.galoget - it's almost 7GB and may take some time to download.
 When complete, unzip the archive to get the MSEdge-Win10-VMware-disk1.vmdk file.

 2. In your GCP Console https://console.cloud.google.com, navigate to Cloud Storage.
+If it prompts you to enable the API first, do so, then come back.
 Create a bucket.
 Give it a unique name.
 Under "Choose where to store your data", select Region.
 I used us-east1, but you can also choose either us-west1 or us-central1, as these are currently free to store 5 GB/month (our file is over this limit, but the first 5GBs will still be free).
 You can leave it as Standard storage -- this will also still be free to store the first 5 GB/month.
 Under "Choose how to protect object data", you can deselect "Soft delete policy (For data recovery)".
 Create the bucket and it warns you that public access will be prevented; that's okay, so click confirm.

 3. Creating the bucket will take you to it.
 Click "Upload Files".
 Upload the MSEdge-Win10-VMware-disk1.vmdk file and wait for it to complete.

-4. Navigate to Compute Engine > Migrate to Virtual Machines.
-When a splash page comes up asking you to enable the VM Migration API, click Enable.
+4. Navigate to Compute Engine.
+If it prompts you to enable the API first, do so, then come back.
+Then navigate tp Migrate to Virtual Machines.
+If a splash page comes up asking you to enable the VM Migration API, click Enable.
 Then navigate to Migrate to Virtual Machines again.
 On the right, click Targets, and scroll down to click Add a Target Project.
 Select your project and click Add (1).

 5. Go to the Create an image page at https://console.cloud.google.com/compute/mfce/images/create.
 Name your image, ex 'windows-10'.
 Under Source Cloud Storage file, select browse, navigate to your bucket, and select the MSEdge-Win10-VMware-disk1.vmdk file.
 Notice how underneath there is a warning: "Migrate to Virtual Machines service account service-123456789@gcp-sa-vmmigration.iam.gserviceaccount.com needs to have the 'storage.objects.get' permission on the selected source file".
 Copy/paste the full name of the service account it gives you (ex: service-123456789@gcp-sa-vmmigration.iam.gserviceaccount.com).